JereKuusela/valheim-world_edit_commands/publish/README.md

 ### Structure Tweaks mod

+New parameters to the `object` command.
+All values can be reseted by providing no value to the parameter.

 - `effect=radius,id`: Adds forced effect area (heat, fire, player base, burning, no monsters, warm cozy area).
 - `event=radius,id`: Adds forced random event area.
 - `collision=true/false`: Sets whether the object has collision.
-Without a value, toggles the collision.
 - `fall=off/solid/terrain`: Overrides the fall behavior.
 - `growth=big/big_bad/small/small_bad`: Overrides the plant visual wear (and prevents growth).
 - `interact=true/false`: Sets whether the object can be interacted with.
-Without a value, toggles the interactability.
-- `restrict=true/false`: Sets whether the portal restricts some items.
-Without a value, toggles the restriction.
 - `show=true/false`: Sets whether the object is visible.
-Without a value, toggles the visibility.
 - `status=radius,id`: Adds forced status effect area.
 - `wear=broken/damaged/healthy`: Overrides the object visual wear.
 - `weather=radius,id,instant`: Adds forced weather area.
 If third parameter is given, the weather changes instantly.

+Three new commands that share many parameters with the `object` command.

+All values can be reseted by providing no value to the parameter. `force` parameter automatically adds the component if missing.

+`tweak_fireplace`:
+- `restrict=false`: Prevents the fire going out when blocked by smoke.

+`tweak_portal`:
+- `restrict=false`: Allows teleporting with any items.

+`tweak_runestone`:
+- `discover=id,text,pintype,showmap`: Location discovery.
+- `name=text`: Display name.
+Use _ as the space.
+- `text=text`: Use text.
+Use _ as the space.
+- `topic=text`: Topic shown with the text.
+Use _ as the space.
+- `compendium=text`: Label added to the compendium.
+Use _ as the space.
+Start with - to remove the label.

+### Examples

+- `tweak_runestone compendium=Hello compendium=-Hi text=Stuff`: Adds Hello entry to the compendium while removing the Hi entry.

 ### Spawner Tweaks mod